-- CEOS (Committee on Earth Observation Satellites) Space agencies provide satellite imagery at no cost for scientific use,
+- the CEOS (Committee on Earth Observation Satellites) Space agencies,

-- the in situ data providers, including national monitoring agencies and data infrastructures, provide access to ground-based data,
+- the in situ data providers, including monitoring institutes, agencies and consortia managing data infrastructures,

 The CEOS space agencies

 The Committee on Earth Observation Satellites – CEOS, comprises a number of space agencies which support the GSNL initiative with satellite imagery (SAR and optical) free of charge.

 Within the CEOS, the Data Coordination Team (DCT) is the main interface with GSNL.
 The GSNL Chair reports on Supersite results and on the status of the initiative at periodic meetings of the CEOS Working Group on Disasters.

 The following space agencies support GSNL with large amounts of data:

 - German Aerospace Centre (Deutsches Zentrum für Luft- und Raumfahrt – DLR)

 - Canadian Space Agency – Agence spatiale canadienne (CSA-ASC)